ericwq/gskills/response.md

 ![images.004.png](images/images.004.png)

-Now everything is ready. let's serve the gRPC request. ```Serve(``` need to be called from your application code.
+Now everything is ready.
+Let's serve the gRPC request. ```Serve(``` need to be called from your application code.
 It will be the main goroutine to serve request.

 Its job is:
 * wait and accep the incoming connection and